ayl48/FastRobots/source/Lab4.md

 ![](images/Lab4/lab4_motor_wiring.jpg)

 I used pins A0-A3 on the Artemis to control the motors.
 The Artemis and the motors will be powered by separate batteries because the motors draw large currents, generating noise and inductive spikes when switched on and off.

-(Turn this into a table) I used blue wires for the In1 pairs of for both motor drivers and and yellow wires for the In2 pair of the first
 ___
 ## Lab Tasks